 Unfortunately these are huge events and we can’t cover the whole route.
 As we won’t be able to bring you back, you must do it by yourself.

-CAN I BOOK ANY SERVICES BEFORE THE RACE STARTS?
+CAN I BOOK ANY SERVICES BEFORE THE START?

-It is prohibited to book services that you will use in the race before the start, this includes accommodation.
-Everything you need during the race can only be booked by your once the race starts.
+It is prohibited to book services before the start, this includes accommodation.
+Everything you need during the ride can only be booked by your once it starts.

 WHAT IF I CAN’T FINISH BEFORE THE OFFICIAL EVENT CLOSURE?

-The official end date is 17/Sep/2019 at 22:00, that means after this you cannot expect any official service or support.
-If this is the case, even if the race ends, the ride can go on…so just relax and enjoy your route.
+After the official time limit -26/Jul/2020 22:00- you cannot expect any official service or support.
+If this is the case, even if the event ends, the ride can go on…so just relax and enjoy your route.

 ANY CONSIDERATIONS I SHOULD KNOW ABOUT THE IBERIAN PENINSULA FOR MY ROUTE?